Cisco ACI Network Policy Mode on Read/No Access VMware Cloud

-In this topology, the Avi SE is connected to a single port group on virtual distributed switch which is not integrated with APIC and configured as BGP L3out in APIC.
+In this topology, the Avi SE is connected to a single port group on virtual distributed switch configured as BGP L3out in APIC.
 The client connections come from the ACI fabric and access the virtual service hosted on the Avi SE.

 The network topology diagram below displays the one-arm mode deployment with BGP peering for Avi SEs hosted on VMware cloud in no access or read access mode.

 The logical traffic flow for client virtual machines (VMs) accessing virtual service hosted on Avi Service Engines is as shown below: